pnp/cli-microsoft365/docs/manual/docs/concepts/authorization-tokens.md

   - Read and write identity providers
   - Send mail as a user
   - Read and write to all app catalogs
+- Office 365 Management APIs
+  - Read service health information for your organization
 - Windows Azure Active Directory
   - Access the directory as the signed-in user
 - Windows Azure Service Management API